01 | Context

 “The ethnosphere is humanity’s great legacy,” Davis continues.
 “It is the symbol of all that we are and all that we have created as a wildly inquisitive and astonishingly adaptive species.”

-In the project Ethno-sphere, Neil Ever Osborne comes to terms with his preoccupation with Davis—his writings and reflections on the ethnosphere—and his images attempt to document both the collective loss we all experience when a culture fades as well as the collective gain we might all celebrate as we embrace each other’s imagination.
+In the project Ethno-sphere, I come to terms with my preoccupation with Davis—his writings and reflections on the ethnosphere—and my images attempt to depict both the collective loss we all experience when a culture fades as well as the collective gain we might all celebrate as we embrace each other’s imagination.

 Keywords: Climate crisis; culture; ethnosphere; globalization; global survey; human geography; humanity; Indigenous